North American Nature Photography Association

 The North American Nature Photography Association or NANPA is an organization dedicated to photography of nature.
 The association's headquarters were originally in Wheat Ridge, Colorado, and now are in Alma, Illinois.
 Established in 1994, NANPA joined forces with ASMP (American Society of Media Photographers) at the end of 2022.
 Together, the two organizations have about 6,500 members in North America and internationally.
 Several categories of membership are available, including discounts for students.
 The association annually sponsors a variety of activities.
 Among them are regional events, nature photo competitions, and webinars throughout the United States.
 NANPA sponsored a Nature Photography Celebration in 2018 (Jackson, Wyoming).
 The NANPA Foundation, established in 1997, funds scholarships, photo blinds for wildlife photography, and grants for conservation photography projects, and to photography students.
 NANPA also markets books of interest to members, including those by members, through Amazon.com.

 NANPA's Summits, begun in 1995, bring together nature photography professionals from throughout the continent and internationally.
 Recent Summits were held in Jacksonville, Florida (2013 and 2017); San Diego, California (2015); and Las Vegas, Nevada (2019).
 The 2021 and 2022 Summits were conducted virtually.
 Then in 2023, the Summit was held in Tucson, Arizona; it is scheduled to return to that city in 2025.
 Each Summit features major presentations by distinguished people in the nature photography profession, an awards celebration, a trade show, portfolio reviews, workshops (breakout sessions), and vendor demonstrations.
 Lightning talks are featured at some Summits: a series of six-minute presentations by NANPA members on techniques, anecdotes, and related information.

 In 2006, NANPA initiated June 15 as Nature Photography Day.
 This designated day was spearheaded by the association's History Committee.
 Its purpose is to promote the art and science of nature photography.
-NANPA looks to esthetic elements and practical ones, too.
+NANPA looks to aesthetic elements and practical ones, too.
 Photography has been used to rescue animals, plants, and habitats locally and worldwide.
 Participation in Nature Photography Day has since extended globally.
 June 15 is a day for exploring, with a camera, the natural world within walking, hiking, biking, or rowing distance.
 Settings could be close by, for safety of participants and to avoid leaving a carbon footprint.
 Among the numerous ways to celebrate the day is to experiment with taking photographs of a familiar subject, turning the ordinary into something extraordinary.
 Another is to find something that detracts from nature, showing images about how human beings sometimes adversely affect the environment.
 NANPA also encourages people of all ages to learn about the experiences of nature photographers—legends of the past and today.